How do I submit a request for your services?

 How long will it take you to complete my project?

 This varies depending on service, level of writing expertise, and other factors.
-For a more specific answer, please contact me with what service you’re interested in, along with your word count.
+For a more specific answer, please contact me with the service you’re interested in and your word count.

 Is my work kept confidential?